blue-build/legacy-template/README.md

 Installed packages (RPMs):
 - Extensions (currently tied to pre-installed extensions listed below, I will try to find the way to remove it)
-- System76 Scheduler (for performance improvement by adjusting task priorities)
+- System76 Scheduler (for performance improvement by adequately adjusting process priorities in realtime)

 Added extensions:
 - Blur My Shell